 I am still worried about how exposure to a certain kind of news alters my world view without my conscious knowledge.
 I'm still aware that blanket acceptance of what we watch, wherever we watch it is imperfect.
-I'm also suspect that even if you live in a place your view is by default partial.
+I also suspect that even if you live in the site of a news story your view is partial.
 I noted that as I learnt more I often became more confused.
 All this might lead me to a reticence to express my thoughts.

 I guess that the joy of LILIWAAC is that it is accumulative.
-A view on a certain piece of news may prove, over time, to be incorrect or overly influenced by a divesary narrative.
-As one crochets a piece one is influenced by the news we gain access to.
+A view on a certain piece of news may prove, over time, to be incorrect.
 As I choose another story and then another I am becoming more aware of common themes.
 The initial title "Like It.
 Lump It.
 We Are All Connected."becomes more portend of the final piece.
 I'm coming to suspect that the underlying negative connections might not be around things like religious affiliation or national allegiance but around a desire in the elite to develop, sustain and grow a certain programming.
 Programming from birth which stresses the importance of I over us and owned over common.
-If we all buy into (irony of that phrase not lost on me) a belief that we are owners of natural objects and processes as opposed to entities who co-exist in this world, alongside its natural objects, systems etc the current status quo can be preserved.
+If we all buy into (irony of that phrase not lost on me) a belief that we are owners of natural objects and processes as opposed to entities who co-exist in this world the current status quo can be preserved.
 Oil is a great example.
 It is the result of the natural process of organic matter dying and being crushed over millions of years.
 It is found more densely in certain places.
 Top three places where there are oil reserves are currently defined as, Venezuela, Saudi Arabia and Canada.
 This doesn't tally with biggest oil producers but that is probably another part of the same story.
 These states may claim that they own this oil.
 Like the Clampets in the old TV series they whoop at the discovery of the liquid goal on their previously un or semi productive land/sea.
 Good on them we might say.
 Good on us for we will be able to buy the oil to fuel our daily life.
 They own it and we buy it.
 I'm trying to take out all the complexity about conflict and regime change over oil, companies buying the rights to extract from a country, world debt forcing countries to give access to their reserves.
 I'm aiming to just consider this idea of ownership of natural objects and processes.
 I'm coming to think that this might be at the root of our perverted systems.
 I'm not sure if I can articulate it fully just yet.
 The creation of this work is helping me think it through and maybe as it goes on show it helps bring things to light which are beyond individual fact or situation.

 Confusion in The Middle East